faccts/orca-external-tools/README.md

 ### ORCA 6
-In addition to the `otool_external` route which is backwards-compatible, it is also possible to set the full path to the chosen scipt via the environment variable `EXTOPTEXE`, or via the ORCA input:
+In addition to the `otool_external` route which is backwards-compatible, it is also possible to set the full path to the chosen script via the environment variable `EXTOPTEXE`, or via the ORCA input:
 ```
 %method